Rubber worker stories sought in Akron oral history project - WHIZ News

 Akron Stories has scheduled more than a dozen recording sessions across Summit County this spring, but has already collected some audio files, cleveland.com reported recently.

 The files will be archived with the Akron-Summit County Public Library and made available online.
-Excerpts will be featured on an interactive, audio/visual kiosk across from the 12-foot bronze sculpture of a rubber worker to be erected at the site.
+Excerpts will be featured on an interactive, audio/visual kiosk across from the 12-foot bronze sculpture of a rubber worker to be erected in the center of a newly redeveloped roundabout in downtown Akron.
 The statue of the worker holding a finished tire is by sculptor Alan Cottrill.
 It will stand on a three-tier base with one level in the shape of Akron and another in the shape of Summit County.

 “This is our opportunity to celebrate the people who made Akron the Rubber Capital of the World,” said Mac Love, leader of the Akron Stories project.
 “We want to help visitors and residents learn about Akron’s unique history, how it shapes our identity and how it is driving our future.